 EDD Debit CardSM - As of June 7, 2012, UI, State Disability Insurance (SDI) and Paid Family Leave (PFL) claimants now have the option to receive an e-mail or SMS (text message) alert when money is added to their EDD Debit card and when they reach a low balance situation.
 They can also receive a daily text message letting them know the available balance on their card.
-Through October 2012, over 640,000 accounts have subscribed to these electronic services with close to 3.5 million messages sent via email or text message.
+Through September 2012, close to 505,000 accounts have subscribed to these electronic services with over 2.6 million messages sent via email or text message.

-About 820,000 people are currently claiming unemployment benefits.
+About 850,000 people are currently claiming unemployment benefits.
 The EDD and banking partner Bank of America have established over 2.2 million UI debit card accounts since July 2011.
 That is in addition to the accounts established for SDI and PFL customers over the last year.